 Adaptive optics is the imaging technique of the retina.
-It is applied in visualizing microscopic changes in the retinal photoreceptors and the retinal blood vessels.
-Introducing adaptive optics as a diagnostic tool facilitated diagnosis of inherited retinal diseases, such as Stargardt disease, cone-rod dystrophy, and retinitis pigmentosa.
-These diseases are often inherited in heterogenous patterns.
+It finds use in visualizing microscopic changes in the retinal photoreceptors and the retinal blood vessels.
+Introducing adaptive optics as a diagnostic tool facilitated diagnosing inherited retinal diseases, such as Stargardt disease, cone-rod dystrophy, and retinitis pigmentosa.
+These diseases are often inherited in a heterogenous pattern.
 Thus, genetic testing often fails to give a certain diagnosis.
-Optical coherence tomography, fundus autofluorescence, fluorescein angiography, visual field examination and electrophysiological testing are vital for diagnosing patients with inherited retinal diseases.
-Adaptive optics imaging complements diagnosis and monitoring of conditions such as Stargardt disease and cone-rod dystrophy.
-In this article we sum up the main characteristics of inherited retinal diseases in adaptive optics imaging.
+Optical coherence tomography, fundus autofluorescence, fluorescein angi-